codeproofsdk/sdk/README.md

 5. iosKiosk - This console based sample shows how to enable single app/kiosk mode programmatically

 5. iosKioskAppInstall - This console based sample shows how to install & update app during single app/kiosk mode programmatically

+# PHP Sample

+php client sample shows to how to send MDM commands programmatically

+# Android Sample

+Android sample code shows how to access "App config data" in the device sent as part of app installation.